hsorby/libcellnl/docs/roadmap.rst

 * Build: CMake for generating cross-platform build rules
 * Test: Using Buildbot on the BaTS to run continuous integration testing
 * Test: Unit testing to use gtest
-* Documentation: Written in re-Structured text.
+* Documentation: Written in re-Structured text
 * Documentation: API and source code examples will be documented using c++-style  doxygen comments.

 Requirements
 ------------

-* Documentation: Made available on readthedocs.org.  readthedocs uses Sphinx for generating documentation.
+* Documentation: Made available on readthedocs.org.  readthedocs uses Sphinx for generating documentation
+* Documentation: Is amenable for inclusion in external documentation efforts
-* Development: Agile and test driven development where:
+* Development: Agile, test driven development where:

   * Functionality more important than API stability in early releases.
   * Release early and often